kimjammer/Scouting/README.md

 `matchStats` - Sends the stats client the statistics for 1 match.

 `averageStats` - Sends the stats client the average statistics for all matches played by a team.

+`statsDownload` - Sends the stats client a CSV file as a string.

 ## Other Notes: